Discover the world

 Cruise from Liverpool, one of the UK’s leading cruise departure ports.
 Close to the major cities of the North of England and 10 minutes away from the city centre of Liverpool itself, Liverpool Cruise Terminal is perfectly placed for cruises around the British Isles, and is an excellent point of departure for Transatlantic, European and Baltic Cruises.
 Liverpool boasts excellent transport links, which makes departing on a cruise from Liverpool a convenient alternative to London for many parts of the country.

 Boasting fantastic transport links, Liverpool Cruise Terminal is easily accessible from other northern cities and the rest of the UK.
-The port is just a 20-minute bus or taxi ride from Liverpool John Lennon Airport, and there are bus links from there to the terminal.
+The port is just a 20-minute drive from Liverpool John Lennon Airport, and there are bus links from there to the terminal.
 There is also a taxi rank adjacent to the Cruise Terminal on St Nicholas Place.

 Liverpool Cruise Terminal is divided between two sites and is fully accessible.
 Toilets are located in both terminal buildings.
-Those boarding their cruise from Liverpool can purchase drinks and snacks within the Baggage Reclaim and Passenger Lounge.
-Passengers that require mobility assistance are provided with minibuses and wheelchair-adapted vehicles.
+Those boarding their cruise from Liverpool can purchase drinks and snacks inside the Baggage Reclaim and Passenger Lounge area.
+Passengers that require mobility assistance are supported with minibuses and wheelchair-adapted vehicles.